 After a few minutes thought Sarah suddenly exclaimed, “I know what it is!
 It must be the goat.
 She died last week!”
 We laughed and kept on eating.
 Goat is delectable.
 Sarah is delightful.
 And nothing surprises us about her anymore.

 But I remember when I surprised Sarah.
 I guess it wasn’t a pleasant surprise at all.
 Many friends would have drawn back and not wanted to be involved.
-They would have run away from the surprise.
+They would have run away.
 But not Sarah.
 She embraces readily what comes her way.
 Especially when it is a friend in need.

 Now Sarah isn’t the type of woman to panic.
 I was ushered into the house, given a box of tissues together with a cup of tea.
 Sarah gave me her full attention and soon I was sharing my heart breaking story.